TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-gen1-security-ineedsuperuseraccess.md

 # Managing permissions in Azure Database for MySQL Single Server

-User permissions for database user are managed through the MySQL built-in user management capabilities.
+Permissions for database users are managed through the MySQL built-in user management capabilities.
 Users can be created through SQL statements or tools like MySQL Workbench.
 Super user access cannot be granted in the managed service.

 ### **Fix it yourself**